10 benefits of leisure and lifestyle activities in aged care

 A healthy and active lifestyle is important no matter what your age – and it becomes even more important as we get older.
 One of the benefits of a residential aged care centre is that it provides seniors with regular access to appropriate lifestyle activities that support living life to their full potential.

-1. Improve your health and wellbeing
+1. Leisure activities support and improve senior health and wellbeing

-Leisure activities offer numerous important benefits for aged care residents and are not just a nice-to-have – they’re a key part of wellbeing and help promote a healthy lifestyle.
 Gentle exercise, for example, is really important for maintaining good physical health, especially for seniors.
 Lifestyle activities also have the potential to drastically improve resident wellbeing and mental health outcomes by providing a sense of purpose, friendship and community.
-Instead of living alone with minimal social interaction, an aged care centre resident has access to regular social activities that help reduce isolation and increase connection.

 2. Your needs and desires come first